Genital herpes in pregnancy only presents a small risk to your baby; however the risk is increased if you contract the

 Genital herpes is a chronic (long-term) condition.
 Most people who have it will notice symptoms four or five times in the first two years after being infected.
 The virus stays in your body and can become active again at any time.
 However, the attacks get less frequent and the condition becomes less severe over time.

 You should tell your midwife at the first appointment if you or your partner has ever had the herpes simplex virus.
 Generally speaking, if you get genital herpes before you become pregnant, your immune system will provide protection to your baby when you become pregnant.
-Recurrent episodes of genital herpes during pregnancy do not affect the baby.
+Recurrent episodes of genital herpes when you are pregnant do not affect the baby.

 If you’re pregnant when you have genital herpes for the first time, you may be treated with antiviral medicine (aciclovir), to clear up the infection before your baby is born.
 Your midwife or GP may refer you to a genito-urinary specialist for tests and treatment.